-And it was at the very least the second day after I had cecostomy surgery.
-I had to have this time to reflect and try to let it sink in, that my body will never be the same both internally and externally.
-I will forever be changed in some light, no matter how many times my parents tried to tell me, “You’re still the same person.”
+Truth be told, after my surgery, I didn’t even look at my Chait tube until I was completely alone.
+And it was at the very least, the second day after I had cecostomy surgery.
+I had to have this time to reflect and try to let it all sink in — that my body will never be the same both internally and externally.
+I will forever be changed no matter how many times my parents tried to tell me, “You’re still the same person.”
 Nobody goes through what I have been through and comes out the same as they were before.
 It will either make you or break you.
 Looking back, it’s safe to say that I’ve definitely come out on top!

 For the next six months, I battled with my body image and my mental state.
 I appeared to be happy and “better” on the outside to everybody, but when I was alone at home in the confines of my bedroom walls I was empty, confused and angry at the world.
 Of course, the only person that could see right through me was my mother, who let me have my time to grieve and get over myself.
 To understand that I was the one who battled through it all and that there is nothing that anybody else could say to me to make me feel any better.
 Time.
 Time was what I needed.
-Time was what I was given—in every which way of the word!

-I now accept that I’ve been through absolute hell and back more times than I’d like to remember.
+Now, I accept that I’ve been through absolute hell and back more times than I’d like to remember.

-I was given a death sentence; misdiagnosed more than anybody ever should be, unfortunately fell through the system, and have been forgotten by medical practitioners and specialists… but I’m still here.
+I was given a death sentence; misdiagnosed more than anybody ever should be, unfortunately fell through the system, and have been forgotten by my medical practitioners and specialists… but I’m still here.
 I’ve had days where I wanted to rip my Chait tube out (in the beginning, most definitely not now!
 I love my ostomy!) and the thought of looking at myself in the mirror made me depressed, feel ugly and I couldn’t stand the sight of myself.
 I have felt my body waste away, and have had days where I couldn’t walk more than ten steps without breaking down into tears from sheer exhaustion and pain.

 I was once ready to give up on the world.
 I wanted out.

 To sleep forever and to be rid of all the pain, mental struggle and the hurt that came with my surgery and my change in lifestyle.
 Today, I wake up every day and live a life that is far from empty and dark.
 Before, I could not stand the thought of talking about my medical condition or my thoughts.
 I was a closed book, unable to come to terms with my own issues and was not ready to share them with anybody else.
 Now, I am an open book.
-Nothing is off limits.
+Nothing is off-limits.

 I know I’m not alone when I say that I’ve struggled to find a ‘significant other’ at the best of times.
 It’s as though I searched and searched, only to find myself looking blankly at disappointment and heartache on every corner.
 But then we find someone who we actually want to share moments with, to be in the same room with for longer than an hour and who we can bare our souls to.

 In the past few years, I have experienced a lot of change.
-Some of it good, some of it bad and some of it… I still don’t know how to feel about.
+Some of it good, some of it bad and some of it… I still don’t know how to feel about it.
 I had to change my attachment to people because it became all too clear that some people no longer served me and I valued our friendship more than they did.